ojrojas/OroQuizClash/draft/constitution.md

 # 39. Final Architectural Principle

-The most important principle of QuizArena is:
+The most important principle of OroQuizClash is:

 > **The game is a domain engine, not a collection of HTTP endpoints.**